Withhold tax on payments to foreign entertainers and sportspersons when they exceed their personal allowance and how to make payments to HMRC.

 - tour income

-When you don’t have to pay Withholding Tax
+When you do not have to pay withholding tax

-- if the total of all payments to the performer is below the personal tax threshold
+- if the total of all payments to the entertainer or sportsperson in the tax year do not go over the personal tax threshold

-- made direct to anyone on the list of Approved Promoters, Agents and Merchandisers (Rock and Pop)
+- made to anyone on the middleman scheme list

-- directly to other people for supporting services such as; venue or equipment hire, ticketing, security or catering
+- made to other people for supporting services such as venue or equipment hire, ticketing, security or catering

-- to a catwalk model at an event not open to the paying public, even if that event is filmed or streamed
+- made to catwalk models at an event not open to the public, even if that event is filmed or streamed

-- made directly to directors, cameramen or technicians
+- made directly to film directors, cameramen or technicians

-Do not deduct Withholding Tax on payments made for sales of audio recordings in any format (eg digital downloads, USB sticks, CDs, vinyl records, cassettes) if the payments relate to either:
+Do not deduct withholding tax on payments made for sales of audio recordings in any format (such as digital downloads, USB sticks, CDs, vinyl records and cassettes) if the payments relate to either: